risingphoenixtc/shibashibase2/_navtiles/25-what-we-teach-8-pieces-of-brocade.md

 customtags:
   - tiles-what-we-teach
 ---
 A piece of Chinese silk brocade was a much treasured possession, treated with reverence and often passed down through generations.
+This is a Qigong set of movements.